Reshaping Church Life

 - The capacity for how many people can participate in youth work may change depending on the type of activity being undertaken or its location

 - Children under 12 do not have to physically distance, however young people over 12 and adults must maintain a 2m physical distance at all times.
-In exceptional circumstances where this cannot be achieved, then face coverings must be worn

 - As with all activities in a place of worship, face coverings should be worn by all over the age 5 without a medical exemption.
 In certain instances face coverings may be removed by young people, however youth leaders, volunteers and adults should continue to wear a face covering at all times unless there is an exemption.
 The removal of the face covering in youth work sessions should be the exemption not the rule.
 The default should remain that face coverings are worn except when young people are actively engaged in exercise, physical activity or small learning groups.